We are open - safety is our top priority!

 - We accept all major credit cards.

-- We offer flexible financing options and payment plans for qualified patients.
+- We offer flexible financing options and payment options for qualified patients.

 Even if you don’t have insurance, you may still be able to save money on emergency dental care by enrolling in the DentRite® dental discount plan.
 DentRite® is not insurance, rather this program provides discounts on common dental procedures.
 For a low enrollment and membership fee, you can save up to 20% on crowns, root canals, extractions, and other emergency procedures.
 You can also use your membership to save up to 70% on exams, cleanings, and other types of preventative care.